haimcqueen/grandma_simulation/README.md

 ## How it works

-- **Environment:** Mint’s World Labs integration generates photo-guided 3D spaces.
-Spark renders the Gaussian splats inside Three.js, with matching collision geometry supporting navigation.
+- **Generate the environment:** Room photographs guide World Labs’ Marble, accessed via Mint, to produce Gaussian splats and matching collision meshes.
+Spark renders the splats inside Three.js.
-- **Objects and characters:** Tripo-generated objects add controllable geometry for household hazard scenarios.
-Unitree and grandma share movement and animation logic.
+- **Make it interactive:** Tripo-generated objects add controllable geometry for hazard scenarios.
+Navigation uses collision-derived data to guide movement, while Unitree and grandma share animation logic.
-- **Safety scenarios:** Configured encounters trigger simulated responses, explanatory cards, and prevention suggestions informed by NIH/NIA and CDC guidance.
+- **Explain the hazards:** Configured encounters trigger simulated responses and explanatory cards with scenario ratings and practical home-safety suggestions informed by NIH/NIA and CDC guidance.

 The prototype uses approximate geometry and authored scenarios; its ratings are not clinically validated injury predictions.